-Know the difference between a carpet, rug and a dhurrie with this handy guide
+Know the difference between a carpet, rug and a dhurrie in simple living room designs with this handy guide

 Sorry to burst your bubble but a carpet is not a rug and a dhurrie is not another word for a rug.
 Often, these three terms are used interchangeably, even by industry professionals.

 We spoke to Ayush Choudhary, MD, Cocoon Fine Rugs to learn how to tell a carpet from a rug from a dhurrie.
 “For starters, a floor covering that is applied wall-to-wall is commonly called a carpet, while rugs are area specific and movable.
 Dhurries are of Indian origin, and basically refer to floor coverings that are flat-woven,” he explains.
 He breaks it down further.

 1. They are commonly made from wool, jute and synthetic fibres like nylon, polyester, olefin and acrylic.
 They are generally

 2. They are pasted to the floor and require professional installation.

 3. Although relatively inexpensive, large volumes are used for wall-to-wall installation.

 4. It requires a fair amount maintenance and cleaning.

 5. You will find them in hospitality and commercial spaces such as hotels, airports and offices.
 Homes in colder regions of the